A cochlear implant is a small electronic device that helps people hear. It can be used for people who are deaf or very hard of hearing.

 RECOVERY AFTER SURGERY

-The implant will be attached to the outside processor when the surgery is healed.
-You will begin to work with specialists to learn to "hear" and process sound using the cochlear implant.
+Once the surgery site is well healed, and the implant is attached to the outside processor, you will begin to work with specialists to learn to "hear" and process sound using the cochlear implant.
 These specialists may include:

-Working with the specialists after surgery is a key part of the process.
-You will need to make a joint effort with your health care team to get the most benefit from the implant.
+This is a very important part of the process.
+You will need to work closely with your team of specialists to get the most benefit from the implant.

 Results with cochlear implants vary widely.
 How well you do depends on:

-Some patients can learn to communicate on the telephone.
+Some people can learn to communicate on the telephone.
 Others can only recognize sound.
-Getting the most results can take up to several years.
-You need to be motivated.
-Patients are often enrolled in hearing and speech rehabilitation programs.
+Getting the maximum results can take up to several years, and you need to be motivated.
+Many people are enrolled in hearing and speech rehabilitation programs.

 LIVING WITH AN IMPLANT

-Once you have healed, you may need to make some changes.
-Most activities are OK.
-However, some health care providers recommend avoiding full-contact sports.
-This is to lessen the chance of trauma to the implanted device.
+Once you have healed, there are few restrictions.
+Most activities are allowed.
+However, your provider may tell you to avoid contact sports to lessen the chance of injury to the implanted device.

-Most patients with cochlear implants cannot get MRI scans, because the implant is made of metal.
+Most people with cochlear implants cannot get MRI scans, because the implant is made of metal.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.